jakshin/yazpt/README.md

 Yazpt's code logic should work just about anywhere zsh 5.1+ itself does, and with any semi-recent version of the Git and Subversion CLIs, but how well its Unicode VCS status characters get rendered can vary a bit across environments; a bit of tinkering usually fixes things up nicely, or you can load the [plain preset](./presets/plain-preset.zsh), which only uses ASCII characters.

 My primary environment is macOS, and yazpt works without fuss on recent versions, in Terminal.app and [iTerm](https://iterm2.com) v3.3, with the system zsh, and either the system or [Homebrew](https://brew.sh) versions of git and svn.
-Here's what I've tested myself:
+Here's what I've tested:

 * **macOS 10.15 Catalina**,
   using Andale Mono, Bitstream Vera Sans Mono, Courier, Menlo, Meslo, Monaco, and Source Code Pro fonts
 * **macOS 10.14.6 Mojave**
 * **macOS 10.13.6 High Sierra**

 In the most recent version of each GNU/Linux distro I've tried, yazpt is rendered well either out of the box, or with minimal adjustments.
-A bit more tinkering is sometimes needed in older versions to make yazpt look nice; see the [tips for GNU/Linux](./tips-for-linux.md).
+A bit more tinkering is sometimes needed in older versions to make yazpt look nice; see the [tips for GNU/Linux](./tips-for-linux.md) for details.

 I've tested yazpt in the following distros, using both their standard terminal emulator (either GNOME Terminal or Konsole), and XTerm, with default settings for each: